Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Introduction

+General-purpose AD frameworks fail to exploit this structure since they represent derivatives through dense or implicitly dense intermediate forms, resulting into poor runtime performance and excessive memory usage when applied to mesh-based problems.
+In practice, derivative evaluation can become a dominant cost, in some cases exceeding the cost of the downstream linear solve itself (see Figure~\ref{fig:ms_breakdown}).
+This inefficiency forces practitioners to limit problem size, avoid second-order methods, or resort to hand-derived derivatives to achieve acceptable performance~\cite{Huang:2024:DSF}.

+Mesh-based applications therefore require AD systems that preserve sparsity by construction and support both efficient first- and second-order derivatives computation without constraining the choice of numerical solver.
+While prior mesh-oriented AD tools exist (see \S\ref{sec:mesh_tools}), they typically target a narrow derivative order, assume specific solver structures, or fail to scale efficiently to large systems.

-AD in mesh-based computations on the GPU is fundamentally memory-bound---the primary cost lies not in arithmetic operations but in repeatedly accessing and updating large, sparse data structures.
-On modern GPUs, achieving high performance requires careful navigation of the memory hierarchy where GPU registers and shared memory offer far greater bandwidth and lower latency than global memory.
-However, the irregularity and sparsity of access patterns make it difficult for conventional AD systems to exploit this hierarchy effectively.
+AD in mesh-based computations on the GPU is memory-bound, i.e., the primary cost lies not in arithmetic operations but in accessing and updating large, sparse data structures.
+Modern GPUs provide extremely high bandwidth and low latency in registers and shared memory but only when computation is organized to exploit \emph{locality}.
+Conventional AD systems struggle to do so where their derivative representations induce scattered reads and writes to global memory, preventing effective use of the GPU memory hierarchy.
+As a result, much of the available bandwidth remains unused.

-In this paper, we present a high-performance AD system tailored to the sparsity and locality of mesh-based computations.
-Our key insight is that \textbf{differentiation on meshes is inherently local}---each gradient or Hessian contribution depends only on a small neighborhood around a mesh element.
-We exploit this structure to confine differentiation entirely to fast, on-chip GPU memory, reducing global memory traffic (see Figure~\ref{fig:assemble}).
-Our system uses forward-mode AD via operator overloading to compute per-element derivatives independently.
-By organizing computations around mesh \emph{patches} and precomputing sparsity patterns, we avoid dynamic graph construction and maximize memory throughput.
+In this paper, we present a GPU AD system tailored to the sparsity and locality of computation on triangle meshes.
+Our system exploits this locality to perform differentiation at the level of individual mesh elements.
+Each gradient, Jacobian, or Hessian contribution depends only on a small, fixed neighborhood, which allows us to keep differentiation entirely within registers or shared memory and limit global memory traffic (Figure~\ref{fig:assemble}).

-In this paper, we make the following contributions~\footnote{The source code for our system and applications is available at \url{https://github.com/owensgroup/RXMesh}} \begin{itemize} \item A GPU-efficient AD system for triangle meshes that outperforms existing frameworks (e.g., PyTorch, JAX, Warp, and Dr.JIT) in both speed and memory usage by leveraging the local structure of mesh energy functions and aligning computations with the GPU memory hierarchy. \item An intuitive programming interface designed for geometry processing and simulation workloads. \item A suite of benchmark applications including mass-spring cloth simulation, mesh parameterization, manifold optimization, and mesh smoothing demonstrating the performance advantages of our approach against various state-of-the-art baselines. \end{itemize}